faraz9993/All_EIC_DevOps_Training/Day_17_Task.md

 # Day 17 Project 1:
-### In this task, I have automated the deployment and configuration of a PostgreSQL database server on an Ubuntu EC2 instance which is hosted on AWS, and set up regular backups of database using cron job scheduling.
+### In this task, I have automated the deployment and configuration of a MySQL database server on an Ubuntu EC2 instance which is hosted on AWS, and set up regular backups of database using cron job scheduling.

 ### I have automated the entire process using Ansible.